Skip to main content

 Bug fixes

-Launch (and hide) on login now works better than it once did.
-By “once”, we mean “five minutes ago, before you updated your version of Slack”.
+• Launch (and Hide) on Login now works better than once it did.
+Where by "once" we mean "five minutes ago before you updated your version of Slack".

-Our Slack app icon was missing smaller icon sizes, which was both problematic and not great aesthetically.
+• Our Slack app icon was missing smaller icon sizes, which was both problematic and aesthetically bad.
 It now renders as it should.

-Some people were seeing sidebar icons from other teams they were signed in to instead of the icons they were expecting.
-These will now show correctly.
+• Some people were seeing sidebar icons from other teams they were signed into instead of the icons they were expecting.
+They will now show correctly.

-Any keyboard and cursor actions you might’ve experienced behaving badly have been shown the error of their ways.
+• Any keyboard and cursor actions you may have experienced behaving badly have been shown the error of their ways.

 Slack 3.3.8